 The intermediate phase space data is stored in an ASCII file which can be used to plot the orbit.
 The file's name is combined by input file name (without extension) and -trackOrbit.dat.
 The data are stored in the global Cartesian coordinates.
-The frequency of the data output can be set using the option SPTDUMPFREQ of OPTION statement see Option Statement.
+The frequency of the data output can be set using the option SPTDUMPFREQ of OPTION statement.

 The phase space data per STEPSPERTURN (a parameter in the TRACK command) steps is stored in an ASCII file.
 The file's is named <input\file\name >-afterEachTurn.dat.
 The data is stored in the global cylindrical coordinate system.
-Please note that if the field map is ideally isochronous, the reference particle of a given energy take exactly one revolution in STEPPERTURN steps; Otherwise, the particle may not go through a full 360 degrees in STEPPERTURN steps.
+Please note that if the field map is ideally isochronous, the reference particle of a given energy take exactly one revolution in STEPSPERTURN steps; Otherwise, the particle may not go through a full 360° in STEPSPERTURN steps.